Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory: EINSTEIN-MAXWELL THEORY

-where $m_i$, $i = 1,2$ are the individual point particle masses.
-Here it is convenient to parameterize the worldline using coordinate time $t$.
-The point particle action of Eq.~\eqref{eq:Spp} contains two terms coming from each of the two point particles, which are the same except for the labeling $i=1, 2$.
-We consider the action without this label and expand it using the KK metric of Eq.~\eqref{eq:kka},
+where $m_i$, $i = 1,2$ represent the individual point particle masses.
+It is convenient to parameterize the worldline using coordinate time $t$.
+The point particle action in Eq.\eqref{eq:Spp} includes contributions from both point particles, differing only by the labels $i=1, 2$.
+We consider the action without this label and expand it using the KK metric from Eq.\eqref{eq:kka} up to the 2PN order, \begin{widetext}